UncannyOwl/Uncanny-Toolkit-for-LearnDash/readme.txt

 * **Menu Item Visibility**: Control the visibility of menu entries based on whether or not the user is signed in.
 * **Show LearnDash Certificates**: Use a simple shortcode to display a list of all certificates (course and quiz) earned by the current user.
 * **Show or Hide Content**: Use shortcodes to show or hide content based on whether or not a user is signed in.
 Great for Open course types.
 * **Log In/Log Out Links**: Add Log In and Log Out links to menus, or to any page or widget with a shortcode.
-If you’ve been frustrated by signed in users seeing Login links, this will help.
+If you have been frustrated by signed in users seeing Login links, this will help.
 * **LearnDash Breadcrumbs**: Add breadcrumb links that support courses, lessons, topics and quizzes.
 Also supports WooCommerce, custom post types and more.
 * **LearnDash certificate Widget**: Display all the certificates a learner has earned using a widget.
 * **Topics Autocomplete Lessons**: Automatically mark lessons complete when all topics and quizzes for that lesson are marked complete.